Leukotriene B4 receptor 2: Function

-BLT2 is a Cell surface receptor that functions by recognizing, binding, and mediating responses to a particular set of messenger molecules or ligands.
+BLT2 is a cell surface receptor that functions by recognizing, binding, and mediating responses to a particular set of messenger molecules or ligands.
 These messenger ligands are any one of a range of structurally different arachidonic acid metabolites made and released by nearby cells to act as paracrine signals for coordinating responses between cells or autocrine signals for modulating their parent cells' responses.

 Genes

-Several years after their identification of a Leukotriene B4 (LTB4) receptor termed BLT1 or BLTR1 and encoded by the LTB4R1 gene, Shimizu and colleagues identified a second LTB4 receptor, BLT2 or BLTR2, encoded by the LTB4R2 gene.
-LTBR1 and LTBR2 encode for proteins with 45% amino acid identity that belong to the G protein–coupled receptor superfamily.
-The two genes form a cluster on human and mouse chromosome 14; in humans but not mice, this cluster has a very unusual configuration in that LTBR2's open reading frame overlaps the Promoter (genetics) and 5' Untranslated region of LTBR1.
+Several years after their identification of a leukotriene B4 (LTB4) receptor termed BLT1 or BLTR1 and encoded by the LTB4R1 gene, Shimizu and colleagues identified a second LTB4 receptor, BLT2 or BLTR2, encoded by the LTB4R2 gene.
+LTBR1 and LTBR2 encode for proteins with 45% amino acid identity that belong to the G protein-coupled receptor superfamily.
+The two genes form a cluster on human and mouse chromosome 14; in humans but not mice, this cluster has a very unusual configuration in that LTBR2's open reading frame overlaps the promoter and 5' untranslated region of LTBR1.
 The significance of this overlap is not known.
 Monkeys, rats, and dogs have also been shown to express LTB4R2 orthologs.

-Two BLT2-like receptors, Blt2a and Blt2b, with 49% amino acid identity to each other and 34% and 29%, respectively, amino acid identities to human BLT2 have been cloned from Zebrafish embryos.
+Two BLT2-like receptors, Blt2a and Blt2b, with 49% amino acid identity to each other and 34% and 29%, respectively, amino acid identities to human BLT2 have been cloned from zebrafish embryos.
 The latter citation presents a phylogenic tree on the amino acid relatedness of these two receptors as well as those from humans, monkeys, dogs, rats and mice to each other.